Lebanese Civil War: Israeli-Palestinian Conflict – Part Nineteen

-After Palestinian groups were expelled from Jordan, during the 1970s, the PLO was effectively an umbrella group of eight organizations headquartered in Damascus and Beirut, all devoted to armed resistance to either Zionism or Israeli occupation, using methods which included direct clashing and guerrilla warfare against Israel.
-After Black September, the Cairo Agreement (agreement established principles under which the presence and activities of Palestinian guerrillas in southeast Lebanon would be tolerated and regulated by the Lebanese authorities) led the PLO to establish itself in Lebanon.
+During the 1970’s, after Palestinian groups were expelled from Jordan, the PLO was effectively an umbrella group of eight organizations headquartered in Damascus and Beirut.
+All were devoted to armed resistance to either Zionism or Israeli occupation, using methods which included direct clashing and guerrilla warfare against Israel.
+After Black September, the Cairo Agreement (established principles under which the presence and activities of Palestinian guerrillas in southeast Lebanon would be tolerated and regulated by the Lebanese authorities) led the PLO to establish itself in Lebanon.

 1974 Arab League Summit

 At the conference, Jordan and the other members of the Arab League declared that the Palestinian Liberation Organization was the “sole legitimate representative of the [Arab] Palestinian people”, thereby relinquishing to that organization its role as representative of the West Bank.
-The summit shaped the future of the conflict in several ways.
+The summit shaped the future of the conflict for:

 Lebanese Civil War

-Lasting from 1975 to 1990, the multifaceted was resulted in an estimated 120,000 fatalities, and 76,000 people still displaced within Lebanon today.
-There was also a mass exodus of almost one million people from Lebanon.
+Lasting from 1975 to 1990, the multifaceted war resulted in an estimated 120,000 fatalities, and 76,000 people still displaced within Lebanon today.
+There was a mass exodus of almost one million people from Lebanon.

 The militarization of the Palestinian refugee population, with the arrival of the PLO forces after their expulsion from Jordan during Black September, sparked an arms race amongst the different Lebanese political factions and provided a foundation for the long-term involvement of Lebanon in regional conflicts.
 Fighting between Maronite and Palestinian forces began in 1975, and Left Wing, pan-Arabist and Muslim Lebanese groups later allied themselves with the Palestinians.